 In this article, I’ll be writing about some common beginner guitar mistakes that newbies like yourself tend to make.

-Common Beginner Guitar Mistakes
+Common Beginner Guitar Mistake And Bad Habits

 So, cheeping out will not help you to learn well.
-Remember, when learning to play the guitar you don’t just train your hands.
-You train your hearing as well.
+Remember, when learning to play the guitar you don’t just train your hands, you train your hearing as well.

-2. Improper grip
+2. Improper Grip

-Pushing down on the strings on the fret is pretty damn hard for beginners.
+Pushing down on the guitar strings on the fret is pretty damn hard for beginners.
 So, a lot of them have the bright idea of placing their thumb on the top of the fret and using it as leverage.
 Which is really not a bright idea.
 Cause this makes you press down on the strings with the flat pad of your fingers which is not ideal.

 Place your thumb on the back of the fret and then push down on the string using the tips of your fingers.

 In the beginning, playing the guitar can be a bit painful.
 Some people just can’t bare through it.
 Others, go a little too overboard and play till they damage their fingers.
-Both are bad ways of dealing with the pain.
+Both are bad ways of dealing with pain.

 Try to practice every day for 10 to 15 minutes.
 Even if you feel your thumbs are a bit sore.
 This will allow the formation of calluses on your fingertips that eventually reduce the pain.